bigdreamsweb3/JuliaOS/README.md

 ### Python Module

-Once you have the backend running, one way to interact with it is to directly use the server's rest API (see `backend/examples/` for some examples), however, it is much simpler to use the enclosed `juliaos` Python module.
+Once you have the backend running, one way to interact with it is to directly use the server's rest API (see `backend/examples/` for some examples), however, it is much simpler to use the enclosed `juliaos` Python package.

 First, from the root of the repository, navigate to the `python/` subdirectory: